$187.08 Million in Sales Expected for First Midwest Bancorp, Inc. (NASDAQ:FMBI) This Quarter

-Wall Street analysts expect First Midwest Bancorp, Inc. (NASDAQ:FMBI) to report $187.08 million in sales for the current quarter, Zacks reports.
-Four analysts have provided estimates for First Midwest Bancorp’s earnings.
-The lowest sales estimate is $183.90 million and the highest is $190.40 million.
-First Midwest Bancorp reported sales of $178.23 million during the same quarter last year, which would suggest a positive year-over-year growth rate of 5%.
-The firm is scheduled to issue its next quarterly earnings results on Tuesday, July 20th.
+Wall Street analysts expect First Midwest Bancorp, Inc. (NASDAQ:FMBI) to post sales of $187.08 million for the current fiscal quarter, Zacks reports.
+Four analysts have issued estimates for First Midwest Bancorp’s earnings, with the lowest sales estimate coming in at $183.90 million and the highest estimate coming in at $190.40 million.
+First Midwest Bancorp reported sales of $178.23 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 5%.
+The firm is scheduled to issue its next earnings report on Tuesday, July 20th.

-According to Zacks, analysts expect that First Midwest Bancorp will report full year sales of $751.03 million for the current financial year, with estimates ranging from $744.90 million to $759.00 million.
-For the next year, analysts anticipate that the business will post sales of $749.50 million, with estimates ranging from $738.60 million to $757.10 million.
-Zacks’ sales calculations are an average based on a survey of analysts that follow First Midwest Bancorp.
+According to Zacks, analysts expect that First Midwest Bancorp will report full-year sales of $751.03 million for the current year, with estimates ranging from $744.90 million to $759.00 million.
+For the next year, analysts forecast that the business will post sales of $749.50 million, with estimates ranging from $738.60 million to $757.10 million.
+Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that cover First Midwest Bancorp.

 First Midwest Bancorp (NASDAQ:FMBI) last announced its quarterly earnings data on Monday, April 19th.
-The financial services provider reported $0.37 EPS for the quarter, meeting the Zacks’ consensus estimate of $0.37.
+The financial services provider reported $0.37 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.37.
+The business had revenue of $186.92 million during the quarter, compared to analysts’ expectations of $190.48 million.
 First Midwest Bancorp had a return on equity of 6.41% and a net margin of 17.11%.
-The business had revenue of $186.92 million during the quarter, compared to the consensus estimate of $190.48 million.
-During the same quarter in the previous year, the business earned $0.22 earnings per share.
+During the same quarter last year, the business posted $0.22 EPS.

+Large investors have recently added to or reduced their stakes in the company.
+Pzena Investment Management LLC increased its holdings in shares of First Midwest Bancorp by 25.2% in the fourth quarter.
+Pzena Investment Management LLC now owns 2,642,756 shares of the financial services provider’s stock valued at $42,073,000 after purchasing an additional 531,909 shares during the period.
+Snow Capital Management LP grew its holdings in First Midwest Bancorp by 227.9% during the first quarter.
+Snow Capital Management LP now owns 117,135 shares of the financial services provider’s stock worth $2,566,000 after acquiring an additional 81,414 shares during the period.
+California Public Employees Retirement System grew its holdings in First Midwest Bancorp by 29.4% during the fourth quarter.
+California Public Employees Retirement System now owns 353,159 shares of the financial services provider’s stock worth $5,622,000 after acquiring an additional 80,209 shares during the period.
+Citigroup Inc. grew its holdings in First Midwest Bancorp by 10.8% during the fourth quarter.
+Citigroup Inc. now owns 32,654 shares of the financial services provider’s stock worth $520,000 after acquiring an additional 3,171 shares during the period.
+Finally, Renaissance Technologies LLC grew its holdings in First Midwest Bancorp by 52.2% during the fourth quarter.
+Renaissance Technologies LLC now owns 107,071 shares of the financial services provider’s stock worth $1,705,000 after acquiring an additional 36,700 shares during the period.
+81.71% of the stock is currently owned by institutional investors and hedge funds.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, July 13th.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, July 13th.
 Stockholders of record on Friday, June 25th will be issued a $0.14 dividend.
-The ex-dividend date of this dividend is Thursday, June 24th.
-This represents a $0.56 dividend on an annualized basis and a dividend yield of 2.67%.
-First Midwest Bancorp’s dividend payout ratio (DPR) is 47.46%.
+This represents a $0.56 dividend on an annualized basis and a dividend yield of 2.82%.
+The ex-dividend date is Thursday, June 24th.
+First Midwest Bancorp’s payout ratio is currently 47.46%.

-A number of institutional investors and hedge funds have recently made changes to their positions in FMBI.
-Busey Wealth Management increased its stake in First Midwest Bancorp by 4.4% during the first quarter.
-Busey Wealth Management now owns 15,799 shares of the financial services provider’s stock valued at $346,000 after purchasing an additional 660 shares during the last quarter.
-Guggenheim Capital LLC raised its stake in First Midwest Bancorp by 4.1% during the fourth quarter.
-Guggenheim Capital LLC now owns 20,456 shares of the financial services provider’s stock worth $326,000 after acquiring an additional 804 shares during the period.
-Oregon Public Employees Retirement Fund lifted its holdings in First Midwest Bancorp by 2.0% in the first quarter.
-Oregon Public Employees Retirement Fund now owns 46,981 shares of the financial services provider’s stock worth $1,029,000 after acquiring an additional 900 shares during the last quarter.
-Mutual of America Capital Management LLC boosted its stake in First Midwest Bancorp by 7.2% in the first quarter.
-Mutual of America Capital Management LLC now owns 15,314 shares of the financial services provider’s stock valued at $336,000 after acquiring an additional 1,030 shares during the period.
-Finally, AQR Capital Management LLC grew its holdings in shares of First Midwest Bancorp by 11.7% during the first quarter.
-AQR Capital Management LLC now owns 12,840 shares of the financial services provider’s stock valued at $281,000 after purchasing an additional 1,345 shares during the last quarter.
-Hedge funds and other institutional investors own 81.71% of the company’s stock.

 First Midwest Bancorp Company Profile